 - interactive charts and comprehensive visualization of all results to convey the results to the managerial team

 - contextual hints to show the right information at the right time,

 - easy to apply filters for quicker analysis and the possibility to cut out some data,

 - customized reports with comments from specialists, possibility to use predefined recommendations, and include anonymous examples of responses to support recommendations,

 - helpful email notifications with a clear call to action,

-- the function of peer review to quickly double-check the analysis within Grant Thornton, before sending the final results to the Client.
+- the function of peer review to quickly double-check the analysis within Grant Thornton UK LLP, before sending the final results to the Client.

 Development & continuous support